5 Common Causes of Motorcycle Accidents in South Florida

 The vast majority of motorcycle crashes are entirely avoidable.
-You can reduce your risk by making a concerted effort to anticipate and avoid these common causes of motorcycle collisions:1.
-Cars Turning Left
+You can reduce your risk by making a concerted effort to anticipate and avoid these common causes of motorcycle collisions:

 Nearly half of all collisions involving motorcycles and other vehicles occur when cars make a left turn.
 These accidents are especially common at intersections and when riders try to overtake passenger vehicles.
-Motorcyclists should always approach intersections cautiously—even when they have the right of way—and never attempt to overtake a vehicle when approaching an intersection.2.
-Drunk Driving
+Motorcyclists should always approach intersections cautiously—even when they have the right of way—and never attempt to overtake a vehicle when approaching an intersection.

 Because motorcycles are smaller than passenger vehicles, it is easy for them to disappear in other vehicles’ blind spots.
-Riders should be aware of this fact and make an effort to stay visible.4.
-Lane Splitting
+Riders should be aware of this fact and make an effort to stay visible.

 Lane splitting is the act of riding between two lanes, usually to bypass traffic congestion.
 It goes without saying that this is incredibly risky since other drivers are not expecting the rider to approach at a speed faster than the flow of traffic.
-It’s tempting to skirt through gridlock when you’re stopped in the Florida heat, but doing so will increase your risk of crashing.5.
-Dangerous Road Conditions
+It’s tempting to skirt through gridlock when you’re stopped in the Florida heat, but doing so will increase your risk of crashing.

 Riders who avoid dangerous situations are far less likely to get into accidents, but some collisions are simply unavoidable.
 If you were injured in a crash that another driver caused, contact Englander Peebles to speak with an experienced Broward County motorcycle accident attorney.
 Call 954-500-4878 to arrange a free initial consultation.